Three Ways to Limit Overborrowing for Higher Education

 Accountability

-Programs that allow unlimited loan amounts, complex applications for financial aid, and confusion over eligibility for grants and scholarships all contribute to overborrowing.
+Complex applications for financial aid, and confusion over eligibility for grants and scholarships also contribute to overborrowing.

 Here are three ways to help address overborrowing: